Dr. Jon Holtzman

 Teaching

-Dr. Holtzman teaches both undergraduate and graduate classes.
-At the undergraduate level, he is a popular teacher for Introductory Astronomy (ASTR 110).
-At the graduate level, he has been teaching the Observational Techniques (ASTR 535) graduate class for many years and also a class on Numerical and Statistical Methods in Astronomy (ASTR 630); he also developed and taught a class on Galaxies (ASTR 555) for graduate students.
-He had led seminars on well-cited papers in astronomy, the Science Behind the SDSS-II Supernova Survey, Nucleosynthesis, and Globular Clusters.
+Dr. Holtzman taught both undergraduate and graduate classes.
+At the undergraduate level, he was a popular teacher for Introductory Astronomy (ASTR 110).
+At the graduate level, he taught the Observational Techniques (ASTR 535) graduate class for many years, a gradiate class on Galaxies (ASTR 555), and also a class on Numerical and Statistical Methods in Astronomy (ASTR 630);.
+He had led seminars on well-cited papers in astronomy, the Science Behind the SDSS-II Supernova Survey, Nucleosynthesis, and Globular Clusters, among others.

 Selected publications (student authors denoted by *):